Glossary

 Franchise Deductible

 Section titled “Franchise Deductible”A deductible structure where, once the loss exceeds the threshold, the entire loss is covered — not just the excess.
 Contrasts with a standard deductible, which only pays the amount above the threshold.
-Modelled using the Trigger operator.
+Modelled using the trigger term.

 See also: Trigger